lashombpLQCD/RLQQCD/README.md

 ## Common Operations
 ### Printing the Hopping Matrix
 The quark matrix comes in the form $`M = I - kB`$, where $`B`$ is the hopping matrix.
 The hopping matrix from FORTRAN can be exported to a .LOG file, which can then can then be converted to a .mat file for Matlab using `hoppingconvert.m` in our FORTRAN utilities repository: [https://github.com/lashombpLQCD/LQCDUtilities](https://github.com/lashombpLQCD/LQCDUtilities).

+To print the .LOG file, use the following steps:
+1. In `qqcd/andyworkinglagfib/qqcd-test/user/latsize.f90`, set the dimensions of the lattice used (nx, ny, nz, nt) and how many processors are used for each dimension (npx, npy, npz, npt).
+2. In `qqcd/andyworkinglagfib/qqcd-test/user/cfgspropsmain.f90`, set the variable `rwdir` to the desired directory for printing the .LOG file.

-To use the .mat file in Matlab, simply load the .mat file and create the quark matrix via,
+Once the .mat file has been made from the .LOG file, import the .mat file into Matlab by simply loading the .mat file and creating the quark matrix via,
 ```
 load h01_24242424.mat